chickentuna/point/documentation/api.md

 ## addNum(number)

-Adds the given number to both point components
+Adds the given number to both point coordinates

 ### Examples:
     var point = new Point(1, 2);